Digital Hearing Aids: Advanced & More Powerful Than Before!

 Popular Widex Models:

 Evoke is a smart hearing aid available as behind-the-ear and in-the-ear models.
-Widex claims that this is the first smart hearing aid and that it can learn and create a personalized experience.
+Widex claims that this is the first smart hearing aid and can learn and create a personalized experience.
 Beyond Fusion 2 is a model compatible to work with iPhones.

 Widex has a professional help service that works on an appointment-based system at their hearing center and offers no obligations trials.

 Signia has many models including behind-the ear and in-the-ear and some of them feature natural voice technology.
-They are popular because their models include budget models, while others can be Bluetooth connected and others again are suitable for listening to music.
+They are popular because their models include budget models, while others can be Bluetooth connected and others are suitable for listening to music.

 Popular Signia Models